kufreu/kufreu.github.io/final/final.md

       rename(!! paste(prefix, "card_ord", sep = "_"):= card_ord)
   }
 ```
-This minor change was madeto the function and `distdir_from_point` was complete.
+This minor change was made to the function and `distdir_from_point` was complete.

 ### data
 [census tracts for michigan](data/censusMI.gpkg)